Pasquale Paoli: Early years

 Paoli was born in the hamlet of Stretta, Morosaglia commune, part of the ancient parish of Rostino, Haute-Corse, Corsica.
 He was the second son of the physician and patriot Giacinto Paoli, who was to become one of three "Generals of the People" in the Corsican nationalist movement that rebelled against rule by the Republic of Genoa, which at that time they regarded as corrupt and tyrannical.
 Prior to that century Corsicans more or less accepted Genoan rule.
 By 1729, the year of first rebellion, the Genovese were regarded as failing in their task of government.
 The major problems were the high murder rate because of the custom of vendetta, the raiding of coastal villages by the Barbary pirates, oppressive taxes and economic depression.

 In the rebellion of 1729 over a new tax, the Genovese withdrew into their citadels and sent for foreign interventions: first from the Habsburg Holy Roman Empire, and then from their enemies in the War of Austrian Succession, Bourbon France.
 Defeated by professional troops, the Corsicans ceded violence, but kept their organisation.
 After surrendering to the French in 1739, Giacinto Paoli went into exile in Naples with his then 14-year-old son, Pasquale.
 An older brother, Clemente, remained at home as a liaison to the revolutionary diet, or assembly of the people.

 Corsica was subsequently distracted by the aforementioned War of the Austrian Succession, during which troops of a number of countries temporarily occupied the cities of Corsica.
 In Naples, Giacinto perceiving that he had a talented son, spared no effort or expense in his education, which was primarily classical.
 The enlightenment of which Pasquale was to become a part was neo-classical in its art, architecture and sentiments.
-Paoli is said once to have heard an old man on the road reciting Vergil, walked up behind him, clapped him on the back, and resumed reciting at the point where the other had left off.
+Paoli is said once to have heard an old man on the road reciting Virgil, walked up behind him, clapped him on the back, and resumed reciting at the point where the other had left off.